tensorchord/envd/ROADMAP.md

 ## Longer term items - working on this soon! ⏩

-These items are not essiential for an MVP, but are a part of our longer term plans.
+These items are not essential for an MVP, but are parts of our longer term plans.
 Feel free to jump in on these if you're interested!

 - **Runtime**
     - Continuous profiler that continuously collects line-level profiling performance data from envd environments, helps engineers find bottlenecks in the training code.